browniefed/lessons/general/article_complete.md

 ## Intro

 There are many reasons to show progress to our users.
-One of these is show cased on TechCrunch and it's the progress of the article that you've read so far.
+One of these is show cased on TechCrunch and its progress button in the corner showing how much of the article that you've read so far.
 Technically it's just as far as you've scrolled but it helps the user gauge how long an article is depending on how fast the circle fills up.

 It also gives the user an action to `close` the article and when the article is complete there is a check mark and animation to give the user some feedback that they've completed.
 Also this minor celebration could be a reinforcement that could cause the user to read more articles, and read them completely.